 Moulin Rouge!
-The Musical, based on the Academy Award-winning Baz Luhrmann film of the same name, will transfer to the West End, with performances at the Piccadilly Theatre from Autumn 2021.
+The Musical, based on the Academy Award-winning Baz Luhrmann film of the same name, will transfer to the West End, with performances at the Piccadilly Theatre from 12 Nov.
+2021.
 Following its run on Broadway, which unveiled the jukebox musical's eclectic pop score with songs by the likes of Madonna, Lady Gaga, Elton John and more, excitement is building for the West End production of the Moulin Rouge! musical to land in London.
-Tickets for Moulin Rouge!
-The Musical will go on sale next year.
+Moulin Rouge!
+The Musical tickets in London are on sale now.

 Set in the Montmartre Quarter in Paris, Moulin Rouge!
 The Musical is a luxurious, indulgent musical that's been hailed as one of the most anticipated shows of the century.
 As a lovesick writer named Christian takes his seat inside the Moulin Rouge, he's greeted by Satine.
 With a dazzling smile and an inviting manner, their lives collide in epic fashion as they grow closer together in an extravagant world where anything goes.

 But while the show may wind back the years to a hedonistic age in the famed Parisian cabaret bar, the score is a modern concoction of pop hits.
 From the films iconic classics like Elton John's "Your Song" and Nat King Cole's "Nature Boy", it also fuses contemporary classics in the famous "Elephant Love Medley", which seamlessly incorporates over 20 songs by the likes of The Beatles, U2, Elvis, Dolly Parton, Queen and more into a single euphoric moment of theatre.